JesusG2022/Project-1-cst-438-react-native/README.md

 What is the most valuable thing you learned?
 Working on this project helped me get better using GitHub.

-Conclusion
+# Conclusion

-How successful was the project?
+**How successful was the project?
-Think in terms of what you set out to do and what actually got done.
+Think in terms of what you set out to do and what actually got done.**

-We believe that the project was a success.
+- We believe that the project was a success.
 We were able to create an idea on Day 1 and actually execute it while facing hurdles and hiccups.
 Regardless of the problems that arose, we were able to create a functioning app that was able to execute what we envisioned at the very least.
+-
-What was the largest victory?
+**What was the largest victory?**

-The largest victory for this project overall was being able to learn and apply React Native and TypeScript.
+- The largest victory for this project overall was being able to learn and apply React Native and TypeScript.
 As a group of four that had no prior experience, it was amazing to see that we were able to learn a new technology and apply it while being practical and using the lecture concepts as well.
-Final assessment of the project
+**Final assessment of the project**
-As an overall assessment of the project, we believe that everyone in the group contributed and performed well in the roles that they were assigned.
+- As an overall assessment of the project, we believe that everyone in the group contributed and performed well in the roles that they were assigned.